Doc Cheatham: Later work

 In the 1970s, Cheatham made a vigorous self-assessment to improve his playing, including taping himself and critically listening to the recordings, then endeavoring to eliminate all clichés from his playing.
 The discipline paid off, and he received ever-improving critical attention.

 His singing career began almost by accident in a Paris recording studio on May 2, 1977.
 As a level and microphone check at the start of a recording session with Sammy Price's band, Cheatham sang and scatted his way through a couple of choruses of "What Can I Say Dear After I Say I'm Sorry".
 The miking happened to be good from the start and the tape machine was already rolling, and the track was issued on the LP Doc Cheatham: Good for What Ails You.
 His singing was well received and Cheatham continued to sing in addition to play music for the rest of his career.

 Cheatham toured widely in addition to his regular Sunday gig leading the band at Sweet Basil in Manhattan's Greenwich Village in his final decade.
 During one of his frequent trips to New Orleans, Louisiana, he met and befriended young trumpet virtuoso Nicholas Payton.
 In 1996, the two trumpeters and pianist Butch Thompson recorded a CD for Verve Records, Doc Cheatham and Nicholas Payton.
 The Recording Academy nominated Cheatham for Best Jazz Instrumental Solo and Best Jazz Instrumental Performance, Individual or Group.

 In 1998, he posthumously won a Grammy Award for Best Improvised Jazz Solo for "Stardust" on his CD, Doc Cheatham and Nicholas Payton.
 His wife Amanda and daughter Alicia accepted the Grammy on his behalf.

 Death

-Doc Cheatham continued playing until two days before his death from a stroke, eleven days shy of his 92nd birthday.
+Doc Cheatham continued playing until two days before his death from a stroke suffered the night of his final performance.
+At the time of his passing, he was eleven days shy of his 92nd birthday.